 - 1 1/2 tablespoon fresh coconut = 1 tbsp. dried coconut

 Many grocery stores sell frozen grated coconut and I keep a bag handy in the freezer.
 I must confess that my inherent laziness has prevented me from making coconut milk or cream from a fresh coconut.
 However, if you would like to give it a go, here are two good resources:

-- Saveur, the food magazine, has a good instructional article on processing a fresh coconut
+- The food magazine Saveur has a good instructional article on processing a fresh coconut

-- And a video from Barnali Saikia of Barnali’s Kitchen for a great video demonstration
+- And Barnali Saikia of Barnali’s Kitchen gives a great video demonstration

 Coconut Milk and Cream

 Coconut milk and cream are convenient pantry items.
 They are a boon to vegans and vegetarians as a swap for dairy milk or cream.
 They are both made from coconut and water.

 Either coconut milk or cream adds a rich coconut flavor and slight sweetness.
 Its rich, creamy texture also makes it a great addition to curries, soups, smoothies, and desserts.

 Measurements: 13 1/2 oz can = 1 1/2 cups

 What it is: Coconut milk is a thick, rich, white liquid extracted from the pulp of mature coconuts.
 It is approximately 17% fat.